MCP Server: One Install, Every Client

 The MCP server inherits the limits of the API key you configure:

-Same limits apply across MCP, HTTP, and skill-files paths because they all hit the same Logic API endpoint authenticated by the same key.
+The four adaptive tools require Go or Super.
+Calling one on the free trial returns 403.
+Same limits apply across MCP, REST, and skill-files paths, because they all hit the same harness endpoint authenticated by the same key.

-Your API key lives only in your MCP client's local config (or in the npm prune --omit=dev MCPB bundle Smithery distributes for the one-click install).
-It is sent only as the Bearer token to the Ejentum Logic API endpoint.
+Your API key lives only in your MCP client's local config (for stdio installs) or in the request header you set when connecting to the hosted endpoint.
+It is sent only as the Bearer token to the Ejentum harness endpoint.

 Troubleshooting

-Unauthorized (401) — your EJENTUM_API_KEY is wrong or expired.
+Unauthorized (401): your EJENTUM_API_KEY is unset, wrong, or expired.
 Re-check the value in your client's MCP config and restart the client.
 Generate a fresh key at ejentum.com/dashboard if needed.

-Rate limit exceeded (429) — you hit your tier's request cap.
-Free tier is 100 calls total.
-Upgrade or wait for the rolling window to reset.
+Rate limit exceeded (429): you hit your tier's call cap for the period.
+Upgrade or wait for the 30-day rolling window to reset.

-Tool fires but response doesn't shift — the LLM absorbed the scaffold but the task didn't actually need it.
-Try a query where the harness clearly applies (sycophancy pressure for harness_anti_deception, complex multi-step reasoning for harness_reasoning) so the difference is visible.
+Tool fires but response doesn't shift: the LLM absorbed the operation but the task didn't actually need it.
+Try a query where the harness clearly applies (sycophancy pressure for anti-deception, complex multi-step reasoning for reasoning) so the difference is visible.

 Open source

-The MCP server is MIT-licensed at github.com/ejentum/ejentum-mcp. ~250 lines of TypeScript: a thin HTTP wrapper over the Logic API with four tools registered.
+The MCP server is MIT-licensed at github.com/ejentum/ejentum-mcp: a thin TypeScript wrapper over the harness API with eight tools registered.
 Issues, PRs, and forks welcome.
-Versioned via npm (ejentum-mcp package) and Smithery (MCPB bundle).
+Versioned via npm (ejentum-mcp) and the Official MCP Registry.

 To verify the install works end-to-end against the live API: